|►||Why a JSIS Ph.D.?|

 We are delighted that you are considering a Ph.D. in International Studies at the Jackson School.

 Our doctoral program is the only one of its kind.
-It introduces a new approach to international studies by combining four unique foundational fields with our world-renowned expertise in area studies.
+It introduces a new approach to global themes in international studies, international relations, international affairs, and/or foreign affairs by combining four unique foundational fields with our world-renowned expertise in area studies.
 Within this grid, you can tailor your program to your research interests:

 • If you are interested, for example, in the way religious forces affect foreign policy you might want to take advantage of our field of “Religions, Cultures, and Civilizations (RCC)” and combine it with our expertise on the Americas or in Middle East Studies.